stsaz/fmedia/README.md

 * ffbase provides base containers and algorithms
 * ffaudio provides audio I/O
 * ffos provides cross-platform abilities.
 Code based on ffos can run on Windows, Linux and FreeBSD.
-* ff-3pt provides simple access to 3rd party libraries such as libFLAC.
 * ff contains all low/mid level interfaces that can be reused between different applications.
 * avpack provides API for reading/writing audio-video container formats, e.g. ".mp4".
 * fmedia contains application code, it's largely based on all FF libraries.